acscripts/docs/docs/ac_documents/Getting Started/index.md

+## Database
+Before using the resource, you need to import the `documents.sql` file into your database.

 ## Creating items
 You can change the item names in `ac_documents/data/config.lua`.
 The following snippets are just recommended examples.
 You can change it however you want.